yliess86/PhDThesis/thesis.md

 Table: [+lpips]{.full} benchmark comparing our work PaintsTorch against previous from Zhang et al. [@zhang_2018], PaintsChainer [@paintschainer_2018], and Ci et al. [@ci_2018].
 Two configurations are used, no hints, and hints to evaluate the models in both conditions. {#tbl:core_pt_lpips}

-**Subjective Evaluation:** As stated in the methodology chapter (see @sec:methodology) a subjective evaluation is required due to the nature of the task we are trying to solve.
-We thus perform a +mos using the population of study described earlier (see @sec:methodology).
+**Subjective Evaluation:** As stated in the methodology section (see @sec:IV.1.2.1) a subjective evaluation is required due to the nature of the task we are trying to solve.
+We thus perform a +mos using the population of study described earlier (see @sec:IV.1.2.2).
 The results (see @tbl:core_pt_mos) show that our model PaintsTorch produces colored images with better perceptual qualities.

 --------------------------------------------------------------------------
 Model             MOS $\uparrow$    STD $\uparrow$    p-value $\downarrow$